 Before you open any new bank account, shop around and compare offerings from online banks, local banks and credit unions, and traditional banks.
-If you don't have any history of bouncing checks and you'll set up direct deposit, you can probably find a competitive offer almost anywhere.
+If you don't have a history of bouncing checks and you plan to establish direct deposit of your pay, you can probably find a competitive offer almost anywhere.

 Overview and Fees

 GoBank is a low-cost checking account (for the most part).
 You don’t need to meet minimum balance requirements or pay overdraft fees.
 There’s also no overdraft protection (with the associated costs), so be prepared for purchases to be declined when you run out of money and try to use your debit card.